oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 In [Angular](https://angular.io), you can show different components or even parts of templates conditionally using built-in directives such as `*ngIf`.
 But as the number of conditions to evaluate or the differences in the view change, managing the correct view to display becomes difficult.
 These types of scenarios are where [dynamic components](https://angular.io/guide/dynamic-component-loader) are helpful.
 Angular has the mechanics to load components at runtime so you can dynamically display content.

- After following the instructions in this post, you'll have an Angular app using Material controls that displays unique content based on an authenticated user's claim value.
+ After following the instructions in this post, you'll have an Angular app using [Angular Material](https://material.angular.io) UI controls that displays unique content based on an authenticated user's claim value.

 The main flow for the application is after initially launching a welcome page; you'll log in using Okta from a button in the toolbar and redirect to the guarded content.
 The toolbar now displays your name, and you'll see a rotation of dynamically created components based on a user claim from your ID token.